amekusa/obj-digger/README.md

 console.log( value ); // 'alice123'
 ```

-The 2nd parameter is a **query** taht points at the property you want to access.
+The 2nd parameter is a **query** that points at the property you want to access.
 If the property was not found, the returned object gets to have **`err`** object.

 ```js